kubernetes/minikube/site/content/en/docs/faq/_index.md

 minikube profiles are meant to be isolated from one another, with their own settings and drivers.
 If you want to create a single cluster with multiple nodes, try the [multi-node feature]({{< ref "/docs/tutorials/multi_node" >}}) instead.

 ## Can I use minikube as a Docker Desktop replacement?
-minikube's VM includes a Docker daemon running inside Linux for free, you could use `minikube docker-env` command to point your terminal's docker-cli to the Docker inside minikube.
+minikube's VM includes a Docker daemon running inside Linux for free, so you can use `minikube docker-env` command to point your terminal's docker-cli to the Docker inside minikube.

 You would need to start minikube with a VM driver (instead of docker) for example hyperkit on Mac and HyperV on windows